SuperTavor/WibWobReloaded/faq.md

 ## When will this mod be releasing?
 Because of the recent incident with the Puni Translation Project, this project was created with a "no stress" principal in mind.
 No release date yet.
 ## Can I transfer my data from Puni?
-no, but WibWob Reloaded and Puni can coexist on the same device.
+No, but WibWob Reloaded and Puni can coexist on the same device.
 ## Will Ranks From Puni Ever Be Added?
 (SSS, Z, etc)
 We don't know yet, but probably not.
 ## Will There be events?
-yes! we will loop old wibwob events and even make custom ones!
+Yes!
+We will loop old wibwob events and even make custom ones!
 ## how does this revival work?
-we are taking wibwob and turning it offline with epic smali editing
+We are taking wibwob and turning it offline with epic smali editing and disassembly!
-# is this like the Puni Translation Project?
+# Is this like the Puni Translation Project?
 No, this is a full revival of Yo-Kai Watch Wibble Wobble, not a translation for puni (but this project was started by some of the puni translation devs),

 # Hope this answered your burning questions!